Xhipin/Simplicial-Sheaf-FMTL/README.md

 - **GLEAM:** Google Glass sensor data from 38 individuals
 - **School:** Exam results prediction for 139 schools

 R-MNIST and H-CIFAR-10 datasets will be automatically downloaded when running experiments.
-The rest of datasets can be found in the datasets folder.
+The rest of the datasets can be found in the datasets folder.

 ## Training

 To train Sheaf-FMTL on a specific dataset:

+# Rotated MNIST
+python experiments/run_rotated_mnist.py --lambda_reg 0.001 --alpha 0.0005 --eta 0.00001 --gamma 0.01 --num_rounds 200

+# Heterogeneous CIFAR-10
+python experiments/run_heterogeneous_cifar10.py --lambda_reg 0.001 --alpha 0.005 --eta 0.01 --gamma 0.01 --num_rounds 150

+## Key Parameters